polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/memory-profiling.md

 ### Tips & Tricks

-With the profiler generates huge logs, especially if Substrate has been running for a while, the analyzer might itself run out of memory during the process and segmentation faults.
+While the profiler generates huge logs, especially if Substrate has been running for a while, the analyzer might itself run out of memory during the process and experience a segmentation fault.
 To circumvent this, create smaller logs by toggling the memory profiler with the `USR1`-Signal.
 Whenever this call is sent, it restarts and creates a new log file.
-Additionally, a simpler way to have the tracing split in half-an-hour-chunks – around ~800MB each – is to use `watch`: `PID=12345 watch -n 1800 'kill -USR1 $PID && sleep 1 && kill -USR1 $PID'`.
+Additionally, a simpler way to have the tracing split in thirty minute chunks – around ~800MB each – is to use `watch`: `PID=12345 watch -n 1800 'kill -USR1 $PID && sleep 1 && kill -USR1 $PID'`.

 ## Known issues